Questions to Ask When Creating an Offshore Corporation

 Step 3) Offshore Company Incorporation

-Upon receipt of payment that covers the government incorporation fee and registration fee you will receive official hard copies of incorporation documents, or scanned versions detailing the specifics of your newly formed company along with a notice documenting any future annual fees that might be required by the jurisdiction.
+Upon receipt of payment that covers the government incorporation and registration fee the completed documents and application is sent to the relevant authorities.
+Hard copies of the incorporation documents, or scanned versions detailing the specifics of your newly formed company along with a notice documenting any future annual fees that might be required by the jurisdiction.